udibr/UbiquityStoreManager/README.markdown

     manager.cloudEnabled = YES;

+If you prefer, you can use the `-setCloudEnabledAndOverwriteCloudWithLocalIfConfirmed:` and `-setCloudDisabledAndOverwriteLocalWithCloudIfConfirmed:` methods instead, which allow you to ask the user (via the confirmation block) if he wants to bring his current data with him when moving to the new (local or cloud) store.
+The confirmation block will only be triggered if necessary (the new store already exists).
+Data is migrated by default if the new store doesn't exist yet.

 # Surely I’m not done yet!

 That depends on how much you want to get involved with what `UbiquityStoreManager` does internally to handle your store, and how much feedback you want to give your user with regards to what’s going on.